- Why is EPA cleaning up the harbor?

 - How much longer will this cleanup take?

-A busy commercial seaport, New Bedford Harbor works to support its surrounding communities as it did through the whaling and industrial times, but the harbor environment struggles from a more recent past of electrical device production which caused it to be one of EPA's largest Superfund cleanup sites.
+New Bedford Harbor, a busy commercial seaport, works to support its surrounding communities as it did through the whaling and industrial times.
+The harbor environment struggles from a more recent past of electrical device production which caused it to be one of EPA's largest Superfund cleanup sites.

 After extensive testing of water quality, harbor sediment, air quality and locally caught fish and shellfish, it was clear that the PCBs in the sediment posed a serious risk to human health and the environment.
 PCBs do not break down easily in the natural environment, and left untouched, continue to pose a risk within the local food chain.

 EPA's greatest concern is the possibility of people eating contaminated locally caught seafood.
 The build-up of PCB levels within the marine life has resulted in restrictions on fishing, shellfishing and lobstering in and around the harbor.
-These will remain in place until PCB levels decrease.
-Annual seafood data is collected to ensure that the current restrictions protect human health.
+These will remain in place until PCB levels decrease in seafood; the decrease in PCB levels over time will depend on the species in question and the location at which the seafood is caught.
+Seafood data is continuously collected to ensure that the current restrictions protect human health.
 Learn more about PCBs.

-2011 marks EPA's eighth season of hydraulic dredging in New Bedford Harbor.
-Prior to the start of the full-scale hydraulic dredging and filtration in 2004, EPA and the Army Corps of Engineers performed multiple targeted cleanup actions within the harbor and along the shoreline that removed some of the highest levels of PCB contamination, known as "Hot Spot" areas.
+During the 1990’s, EPA and the Army Corps of Engineers performed multiple targeted cleanup actions within the harbor and along the shoreline that removed some of the highest levels of PCB contamination, known as "Hot Spot" areas.
+Annual Upper Harbor dredging, conducted at a limited funding rate of $15 million per year, began in 2004.

-EPA is working tirelessly to return the New Bedford Harbor environment to a healthy state once again.
-Before the settlement was finalized, the cleanup timeline was estimated to take another 30-40 years, a worst case scenario that no one found acceptable.
-With the finalization of the settlement, EPA estimates the cleanup timeline to be 5-7 years.
+EPA is working to return the New Bedford Harbor environment to a healthy state once again.
+Before the 2013 settlement was finalized, the cleanup timeline was estimated to take over four decades, a worst case scenario that no one found acceptable.
+With the finalization of the settlement, EPA estimates the majority of the cleanup construction to be complete in 5-7 years.